bt3gl/building_blog/content/intro_kustomize.md

-Title: A quick introduction to Kustomize for Kubernets
+Title: A quick introduction to Kustomize for Kubernetes
 Date: 2017-01-13
 Category: k8s, dev, docker